The conference will pay particular (but not exclusive) attention to the themes listed hereunder.

 Possible questions to be addressed within this thematic stream include, but are not restricted to, the following:

-Conveners: Tine Destrooper, Gustavo Pietro, Elke Evrard, Sofie Verclyte
+Conveners: Tine Destrooper, Gustavo Prieto, Elke Evrard, Sofie Verclyte

 Within this thematic stream we invite the submission of posters contributing insights on research methods in human rights scholarship.